"Audience clapped vigorously - pure genius"

 "Interpreted the music with passion and touch"

 Jonathan Delbridge is well known for his exciting and varied concert programmes on both the piano and organ.
 He is a versatile musician, performing major classical works, jazz standards and his own improvisations and likes to interact with the audience, giving background information to the pieces performed.
-Jonathan regularly performs at a wide range of small and large venues, from the Royal Albert Hall, and York Minster to Plymouth University and All Saints Church in his own village of Lopen, Somerset.
+Jonathan regularly performs at a wide range of small and large venues, from the Royal Albert Hall, and Birmingham Symphony Hall to Plymouth University and All Saints Church in his own village of Lopen, Somerset.
+He also has a beautifully restored 1814 Broadwood Square Piano which can be used to provide a unique concert experience in more intimate settings.

 Recent performances have included: